Quench dynamics of the quantum XXZ chain with staggered interactions: Exact results and simulations on digital quantum computers: Summary and discussion

 \section{Summary and discussion}

 We have analytically and numerically investigated quantum quenches in the XXZ chain with alternating interactions in the flat-band limit.
 The quench protocol we considered interchanges the odd- and even-bond strengths of an initially fully dimerized chain.
 By formulating the problem in the Bell basis, we established selection rules identifying all Bell states with nonzero expansion coefficients in the time-dependent state for arbitrary even system sizes.
 For a chain of length $N$, all nonzero coefficients have equal magnitude $\abs{a_k} = 2^{-(N/2-1)}$.
 We further derived exact relations connecting the dynamical half-chain entanglement entropies of the $N=4$ system to those of any even system with $N>4$.
+We also derived a series of closed-form solutions for the Loschmidt echo up to $N=12$, which can be extended to numerically exact results for arbitrary $N$ using the exact coefficients $\abs{a_k}$.

-From the exact results for the Loschmidt echo up to $N=16$, we identified a series of Loschmidt zeros occurring at critical times in certain finite chains.
-No such zeros were found in the isotropic XXX case ($\Delta=1$) or in chains whose length is not a multiple of four.
+From these exact results, we identified distinct finite-size scaling behaviors of the Loschmidt echo ${\cal L^*}$ in the XX chain at critical times, depending on the chain length $N=2n$.
+For odd $n$, the scaling, ${\cal L^*}=(1/2)^{2(n-1)}$, is found to hold for arbitrary values of the anisotropy parameter $\Delta \in \mathbb{R}$, revealing universal behavior at the dynamical phase transitions in the flat-band limit of the XXZ chain.
+Extending the analysis to $N\le 18$, we identified a sequence of Loschmidt zeros occurring in specific finite chains.
+No such zeros appear in the isotropic XXX case ($\Delta=1$).
 Both the entanglement entropy and the Loschmidt echo exhibit persistent oscillations, reflecting the absence of relaxation in this flat-band system.
 For $N>4$, these observables are periodic with period $2q\pi$ when $J\Delta=p/q$ is an irreducible fraction.

 On the digital quantum simulation side, we performed two complementary experiments on IBM-Q devices.
 First, we used the Hadamard test to evaluate scalar products between the initial state $\ket{\Psi_0}$ and Bell basis vectors $\ket{\Phi_k}$, including their phase (sign) information.
 Combined with the known energies of the Bell states, this enabled us to reconstruct the time-dependent state in the Bell basis and compute dynamical observables.
 Using the normalization condition as a simple error mitigation strategy, this approach produces accurate results for $N=4$ on IBM quantum devices.
 However, the rapid growth of two-qubit gate count and circuit depth makes this Hadamard-test approach impractical for $N>4$ in our simulations.